 External influences causing burnout are the most dangerous.
 Bad markets and bad managers are some dangerous issues.
 In the documentary "Waiting for Superman", about the quiet employment of incompetent but tenured teachers in empty classrooms, it's mentioned that bad teachers affect not only the student's mastery of their subject, but of every other subject the student is taking.
 I have no easy solution for this type of burnout.

 Other types of burnout should be avoided with vacation.
 Long term and short term burnout can be handled differently, despite the fundamental problem of it being hard to leave an unsolved problem alone.
 Personally, I handle short-term burnout with rigorous exercise.
 In either case, self-care often needs to be explicitly addressed to positively impact performance.

 Money is a nutrient in any project.
 It's not the only primary goal for a life work, but squeezing a project will always lead to worse results.
-This is why contractor relationships are often inherently disastrous, the natural antagonism of lowest-price negotiating betrays the fact that you are also building intangible assets: workforce in-place: workers trained on your use case and your technology, not to mention intellectual property.
+This is why fixed-price contractor relationships are often inherently dangerous, the natural antagonism of lowest-price negotiating betrays the fact that you are also building intangible assets: workforce in-place- workers trained on your use case and your technology, not to mention intellectual property.
 Check out this fantastic lecture animated by RSA on what drives us.